 Where koalas can be found: Koalas are only found in eastern Australia, and a few islands off of the southern and eastern coasts.
 Although they are not listed as endangered by Australia, their population has been devastated over the last century and there are estimated to be less than 100,000 koalas left in the wild.

-Both the Red Panda and the Great Panda have an opposable sixth front toe.
+Both the Red Panda and the Giant Panda have an opposable sixth front toe.
 This is a physical adaptation that allows them to grasp and eat bamboo shoots and leaves easily which is their primary diet.

 Where pandas can be found: Giant Pandas are only found in remote areas of central China, as of 2014 there were 1864 left in the wild which is up from 1000 in the 1970s.
 There are also a few hundred more in captivity at zoos.